 Sandalwood oil is a fantastic choice when it comes to making face DIY face moisturizer for dry skin and it also has good anti-aging and anti-inflammatory properties.
 It will bring a lovely scent to your cream and will help to lift your spirits.

-A DIY Face Moisturizer Recipe For Dry Skin
+How To Make A Face Moisturizer For Dry Skin

 - Green Tea Bags (For the Infusion)